-Physiotherapy’s role in the asessment and treatment of concussion in New Zealand
+Physiotherapy’s role in the assessment and treatment of concussion in New Zealand

-There are estimated 35,000 head injuries in New Zealand per year, and many of those are sustained on the sports field.
-Concussion is a serious injury, and once someone has suffered a concussion it may increase the likelihood of sufffering another head injury or injury to another part of the body.
-Repeated concissions may also be linked to long term postconcussive symptoms such as as depresssion or degenerative neurological conditions (Patricios et al 2016)
+There are an estimated 35,000 head injuries in New Zealand per year, and many of those are sustained on the sports field.
+Any concussion is a serious injury, and once someone has suffered a concussion, it may increase the likelihood of suffering another head injury or injury to another part of the body.
+Repeated concussions may also be linked to long term postconcussive symptoms such as depression or degenerative neurological conditions (Patricios et al. 2016)

-Sport related concussion is a traumatic brain injury induced by biomechanical forces.
-Several common features that may be utilised in clinically defining the nature of a concussive head injury include:
+Sport-related concussion is a traumatic brain injury induced by biomechanical forces.
+Several common features of a concussive head injury include:

 - SRC may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the head.
 SRC typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
-However, in some cases, signs and symptoms evolve over a number of minutes to hours.
+However, in some cases, signs and symptoms evolve over several minutes to hours.

 - SRC may result in neuropathological changes, but the acute clinical signs and symptoms largely reflect a functional disturbance rather than a structural injury and, as such, no abnormality is seen on standard structural neuroimaging studies.

-The Sport Concussion Assessment Tool 5th Edition (SCAT5) is the latest in the concussion assessment tools released after a consenus development process at the 5th International Consensus Conference on Concussion in Sport, held in Berlin, Germany, in 2016.
-This can be used by medical professionals to assist in the diagnosis of concussion.
+The Sport Concussion Assessment Tool 5th Edition (SCAT5) is the latest in the concussion assessment tools released after a consensus development process at the 5th International Consensus Conference on Concussion in Sport, held in Berlin, Germany, in 2016.
+The SCAT5 can be used by medical professionals to assist in the diagnosis of concussion.
 The child SCAT5 has been developed to assess brain injury in children between the ages of 5-12.
-The Concussion Recognition Tool 5 (CRT5) was also developed to help non-medically trained individuals for the identification and immediate management of suspected concussion (Davis et al 2017).
-The Concussion Recognition tool is shown below, and it describes symptoms of concussion and has advice to follow for people who suffer a concussion and their caregivers.
+The Concussion Recognition Tool 5 (CRT5) was also developed to help non-medically trained individuals for the identification and immediate management of suspected concussion (Davis et al. 2017).
+The Concussion Recognition tool is shown below, and it describes symptoms of concussion and has the advice to follow for people who suffer a concussion and their caregivers.

-Currently in New Zealand only a qualified medical doctor can assess and diagnose a concussion.
-Physiotherapists can complete the SCAT5 however we are not able to diagnose a concussion, or refer to ACC’s Concussion Service.
-Sport Physiotherapy New Zealand is running a series of education seminars across the country designed to educate Physiotherapists on the management of a concussion when it happens, and on the graduated return to sport process.
+Currently, in New Zealand, only a qualified medical doctor can assess and diagnose a concussion.
+Physiotherapists can complete the SCAT5 however we are not able to diagnose a concussion or refer to ACC’s Concussion Service.
+Sport and Exercise Physiotherapy New Zealand is running a series of education seminars across the country designed to educate Physiotherapists on the management of a concussion when it happens, and on the graduated return to sport process.

-Physiotherapists are able to help people who have sustained a concussion return to work, sport and school safely.
-They are often able to oversee the progressive, graduated programmes that can help test the cognitive and physical symptoms that can result from concussion.
+Physiotherapists can help people who have sustained a concussion return to work, sport and school safely.
+They are often able to oversee the progressive, graduated programmes that can help test the cognitive and physical symptoms that can result from a concussion.
 These can include exercise prescription, vestibular or balance retraining….but they cannot clear a person to return to contact sport.
 I believe there is a case to allow appropriately trained physiotherapists to be able to diagnose and refer to the ACC concussion service.
-I also believe all physiotherapists should ensure they are well trained in recognising the signs and symptoms of a concussion and have a good referral network of providers that can work together to optimally facilitate a return to safe work, sport or school.
+I also think all physiotherapists should ensure they are well trained in recognising the signs and symptoms of a concussion and have an excellent referral network of providers that can work together to optimally facilitate a return to safe work, sport or school.

 Echemendia RJ, Meeuwisse W, McCrory P, et al. Br J Sports Med Published Online First: [please include Day Month Year]. doi:10.1136/ bjsports-2017-09750